Why did RIOC destroy Southpoint? Behind that simple question hides a string of others. And they go back years tainted with hidden motives.

 Did RIOC Destroy Southpoint for Some Other Reason?

 That question’s freighted with implications of negligence and liability, from contractor to administration to RIOC’s lackadaisical board.
-That or they didn’t consider the findings serious, but if that’s true, how does RIOC explain destroying Southpoint Park?

 Wildlife Freedom Foundation’s sanctuary was moved last month but not before six years of secret toxic waste exposure.
+And countless others visiting the park since 2011 had the same experience.

 Between the shoreline and wherever the membrane ends, toxic wastes have not been identified or managed.
 And that work is not taking place now either.